All Episodes

 You're not getting the billion.

-Ask Obama, which by the way, raises a whole other question.
+Ask Obama, which, by the way, raises a whole other question.

-Well, what did Obama agree to that?
+Did Obama agree to that?

 He was so confident when he said it.

-Okay, the special council report.
+Okay, the special counsel report.

-Uh, the president we know is exonerated for the fourth time.
+The president we know is exonerated for the fourth time.

 They're replaying the opinion witnesses.

-You know, like the one opinion witness that thought Donald Trump should have been impeached because Donald Trump once tweeted out the words fake news.
+You know, like the one opinion witness that thought Donald Trump should have been impeached because Donald Trump once tweeted out the words, fake news.

-Well, there's a real reason for impeachment.
+Wow, there's a real reason for impeachment.

 There's a real expert that we really need to rely on.

-As somebody that's had an absolute genius.
+It's somebody that's an absolute genius.

 The whole thing is so sick.